Introduction to Power BI Salesforce Template

-This article answers that exact question.
 In this article, we will discuss how Salesforce can be integrated into Power BI, enabling Sales, marketing, and business professionals to visualize Salesforce data in the Power BI interface.
 For this, one will need to integrate SalesForce with Power BI.
-Let us see how.

-In this This Tutorial, we will go through connecting Salesforce to Power Bi which includes Salesforce Overview Report template to visualize your
+In this tutorial, we will go through connecting Salesforce to Power Bi which includes Salesforce Overview Report template to visualize your data.

 Salesforce Contacts in a few clicks.
 You’ll have access to all Salesforce data and the whole process should not take you more than 5 minutes.